 I've been holding onto Some Boy's old glass baby food jars for ages, knowing that one day they would make for a fun craft.
 And then the other day as I was searching for spice in my cluttered cabinets, it dawned on me: these would make the perfect DIY spice rack!
 I had an old magnetic Melissa & Doug board and some strong magnets that I bought for another project that all came together nicely for this.

 I was momentarily stumped as to how I would label the spices in my DIY spice rack (I contemplated stickers but thought that would look tacky and eventually start to wear off), and then remembered one of my favorite crafting tools.
-I always stock up on Painters Paint Markers from Elmer's at Walmart, and they can be used on glass as well as wood, styrofoam, plastic, metal, fabric…just about anything!
+I always stock up on Painters Paint Markers from Elmer's, and they can be used on glass as well as wood, styrofoam, plastic, metal, fabric…just about anything!
 I've used acrylic paint with a thin paintbrush for glass projects in the past, but that gets really messy.
 Painters Paint Markers are a lot more precise and a lot easier to clean up.

 DIY Spice Rack